PlumScum/tweeterApp/README.md

 Tweeter is a simple, single-page Twitter clone built with HTML, CSS, JS, jQuerry, and AJAX.

-This Tweeter app is built on a template from Lighthouse Labs' Web Development Flex Program and modifide to their requirements and suggestions.
+This Tweeter app is built on a template from Lighthouse Labs' Web Development Flex Program and modified to their requirements and suggestions.

 ## Completed Project